-The global standard for packaging and packaging materials places control of hygiene and product safety for manufacturers of packaging materials in the centre of interest and was originally published by the British Institute of Packaging.
-The current version puts the audit focus on the implementation and execution of good manufacturing practise in the production areas.
-All over the world the standard thus serves to offer support in production of safe packaging materials.
+The global Standard for packaging and packaging materials places control of hygiene and product safety for manufacturers of packaging materials in the centre of interest and was originally published by the British Retail Consortium (BRC) in cooperation with the Institute of Packaging (IoP).

 There are three categories of nonconformities: critical, major and minor.
 The audit is aimed at giving a true picture of the degree of conformity of the operating site.
-What is specific for the global standard is the fact that the company will get an action plan.
-All the nonconformities will have to be eliminated within 28 days.
-At rating, there are no different classifications.
-If the audit result is good the next audit will take place in 12 months.
-If there have been found three or more nonconformities, the next audit will take place in six months.
-Basically organizations will be reviewed for implementation of requirements similarly to ISO 9000, hazard and risk management, the technical management system, the work environment, impurity control and personnel hygiene.
+What is specific for the global standard is the fact that the company will receive an action plan.
+All non-conformities will have to be eliminated within 28 days.
+If the audit result is good, the next audit will take place in 12 months.
+If a defined amount of non-conformities has been found, the next audit will take place in six months.
+Organizations will be reviewed for implementation of requirements similarly to ISO 9000, hazard and risk management, the technical management system, the work environment, contamination control and personnel hygiene.

 If you are interested in system certification, we will be pleased to contact you.
 Please complete the inquiry form below.
 An employee will deal with your concern as soon as possible.